LINKING PEOPLE AND ORGANIZATIONS WORKING TO BETTER UNDERSTAND

 WHY CHILE AND CALIFORNIA?

-Help build more robust laws, practices and institutions for the conservation and protection of public land and private land for public benefit in Chile,
+Help build more robust laws, practices and institutions for the conservation and protection of land and water, including the marine environment in Chile,

 Expose California conservation leaders to conservation innovations taking place in Chile,

-Foster ongoing, mutually rewarding collaborations among conservation leaders and practitioners engaged in the protection of private and public land in Chile and California, and
+Foster ongoing, mutually rewarding collaborations among conservation leaders and practitioners engaged in the protection of land and water in Chile and California, and